winitzki/scall/tutorial/programming_dhall.md

 `{ nodeLabel : Node, edges : List { edgeLabel : Edge, target : Nodes1 } }`

-A value of this type contains the label of the initial node and the (possibly empty) list of edges going from that node.
+A value of this type contains the label of the initial node and the (possibly empty) list of edges starting from that node.

 For the example shown above, the node labels have type `Natural` and the edge labels have type `Text`.
 Here is the "step" function for that example: